vikasgond807/vikasgond807/README.md

 - 👋 Hi, I’m @vikasgond807
 - 👀 I’m interested in Programming & Mathematics
-- 🌱 I’m currently learning Machine Learning & Web dev.
+- 🌱 I’m currently learning Data Analytics & Web dev.
-- 💞️ I’m looking to collaborate on ML & Web based projects.
+- 💞️ I’m looking to FullStack Development.
 - 📫 How to reach me ...
 - vikasgond807@gmail.com

 <!---
 vikasgond807/vikasgond807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.